HuangLab-SYSU/brokerwallet-academic/README.md

 ## Use the faucet function of BrokerChain Wallet to receive test coins

 BrokerChain Wallet provides a "Faucet" feature, allowing any user to receive a small amount of test coins for free.
 Enter the main page of BrokerChain Wallet, click the Faucet button, and enter the faucet page.
-Click the Claim button to receive 1 BKC of test coins.
-Users can only receive one test coin per account per day.
+Click the Claim button to receive some BKC of test coins.
+Users can only receive once per account per day.

 ![test4](img/img_4.png)